University of Colombo: Ceylon Medical College

-The origins of the University of Colombo begins with the establishment of the Ceylon Medical School in June 1870, it was the second European medical school to be established in South Asia.
+The origins of the University of Colombo lie in the establishment of the Ceylon Medical School in June 1870.
+It was the second European medical school to be established in South Asia.
 In 1880 the school was raised to the status of college, thus becoming the Ceylon Medical College which permitted it to award the Licentiate in Medicine and Surgery (LMS) which continued until the late 1940s.
-In 1889, the college was recognised by the General Medical Council of the United Kingdom when holders of its license became eligible to practice in Great Britain.
+In 1889, the college was recognized by the General Medical Council of the United Kingdom when holders of its license became eligible to practice in Great Britain.

 Ceylon University College

 The Ceylon University Association (CUA) was formed in 1906 by a group of western educated elite including Sir Ponnambalam Arunachalam, Sir James Peiris and Sir Marcus Fernando.
 Owing to the persistent demands of the CUA the government decided in 1913 to set up a University college.

 Arguments regarding the nature and status of the institution to be set up, its location, and the outset of World War I halted the establishment process until 1920 when the government purchased a private mansion called the Regina Walawwa which later came to be known as College House for the purpose of setting up the University College under the recommendations of Sir Edward Denham.

-The Ceylon University College was formally declared open in January 1921 in the building that was originally the main building of Royal College Colombo located on Kumarathunga Munidasa Mawatha (formally Thurstan Road) opposite College House.
+The Ceylon University College was formerly declared open in January 1921 in the building that was originally the main building of Royal College Colombo located on Kumarathunga Munidasa Mawatha (formerly Thurstan Road) opposite College House.
 The University College was affiliated to the University of London and prepared students for University of London external degrees which were jointly examined.
 Even though this fell short of a full university for Ceylon, it proved a platform to develop the academia required for a university.
 It had two departments: Arts and Science.